comet-dot-photos/comet-dot-photos/README.md

 The user can turn on paint mode, and paint the shape model using a 3D spherical brush.
-To make painting smooth and interactive, even with a large number of vertices, we use Johnson's bounding volume hierarchy package (Johnson 2023), which employs spatial partitioning to speed up raycasting and other spatial queries.
-This library was also used to speed up raycasting during the creation of the visibility table in the preprocessing step (Section 4.1).
+To make painting smooth and interactive, even with a large number of vertices, we use Johnson's bounding volume hierarchy package (Johnson, 2023), which employs spatial partitioning to speed up raycasting and other spatial queries.
+This library was also used to speed up raycasting during the creation of the visibility table in the preprocessing step (see [The Data Files](#the-data-files)).
 Our painting routines are adapted from Johnson's "collectTriangles" example, modified to paint vertices rather than triangles.
 To support this, we employ an indexed shape model of the comet, in which the same vertex can being reused for multiple facets.